 Credit for Deployment of Heavy Zero-Emission Forklifts.
-Subject to the following provisions, Fleet Operators and Rental Agencies may request this credit for replacing a Class V LSI Forklift with a Rated Capacity greater than 12,000 pounds (the “eligible forklift”) with an equivalent ZEF with equal or greater Rated Capacity.
+Subject to the following provisions, Fleet Operators and Rental Agencies may request this credit for replacing a Class V LSI Forklift with a Rated Capacity greater than 12,000 pounds (the “eligible Forklift”) with an equivalent ZEF with equal or greater Rated Capacity.
 To receive the credit, the Fleet Operator shall meet all Eligibility Criteria in Section 3005(f)(1) and submit all information as required in Section 3005(f)(3).

 Eligibility Criteria.

-The Fleet Operator or Rental Agency has replaced the eligible forklift with a ZEF of equal or greater Rated Capacity.
+The Fleet Operator or Rental Agency has replaced the eligible Forklift with a ZEF of equal or greater Rated Capacity.

-The ZEF acquired to replace the eligible forklift shall have been delivered on or after January 1, 2026.
+The ZEF acquired to replace the eligible Forklift shall have been delivered on or after January 1, 2026.

-The Fleet Operator or Rental Agency has removed the eligible forklift from the fleet within six months of the delivery of the replacement ZEF.
+The Fleet Operator or Rental Agency has removed the eligible Forklift from the fleet within six months of the delivery of the replacement ZEF.

-The Fleet Operator or Rental Agency has reported the eligible forklift, as applicable, to the Executive Officer in accordance with Section 3009(h).
+The Fleet Operator or Rental Agency has reported the eligible Forklift, as applicable, to the Executive Officer in accordance with Section 3009(h).

 Credit.

-The Executive Officer shall award the Fleet Operator or Rental Agency with one compliance credit for each eligible forklift replaced in accordance with these provisions.
+The Executive Officer shall award the Fleet Operator or Rental Agency with one compliance credit for each eligible Forklift replaced in accordance with these provisions.

 Each compliance credit allows the Fleet Operator or Rental Agency to delay the phase-out date of one LSI Forklift of its choice until January 1, 2038.